platformsh/platformsh-docs/docs/src/administration/backup-and-restore.md

 ### Live backups

 There is an option available to create backups in a "live" state.
 This flavor leaves the environment running and open to connections, reducing downtime while the backup is taken.
-While use cases certainly exist, it is generally recommended to schedule [automated backups](#automated-backups) during non-peak hours in most cases, since a live backup may produce inconsistent states that are less reliable during restorations.
+With live backups, however, there can be inconsistent states that make restorations less reliable.
+For this reason Platform.sh recommends instead scheduling [automated backups](#automated-backups) during non-peak hours, when the short amount of downtime will be least noticed.

 You can trigger a live backup through the CLI using the `--live` flag: